 Jacksonville University requires applicants to submit an application through the OTCAS

-- January 1, 2018 for a summer-term cohort beginning in May 2018.
-All admissions decisions are scheduled to be released by mid December and late January (following two rounds of interviews) pending approval of Candidacy (see Accreditation).
+- November 9, 2018 for a summer-term cohort beginning in May 2019.
+All admissions decisions are scheduled to be released by mid December, following interviews scheduled for December 8, 2018.

 A career as an Occupational Therapist involves working with individuals from a wide variety of backgrounds, ages, and ability levels, as well as handling confidential information.
 In an effort to ensure that the profession is made up of individuals of integrity, those applying for certification as an OT must answer questions regarding their criminal background.
 A history of offenses may impact your ability to become certified in the future.
 Additionally, as a student, offenses may also inhibit your ability to complete the necessary practicum hours to graduate.
 All students accepted into Jacksonville University’s Doctor of Occupational Therapy program must successfully complete an unencumbered background check and drug screening.
 Offenses listed on a background check may result in your offer of acceptance being revoked.